Cyber Resilience Alignment Statement

 Security reviews and automated checks are built into every stage of development.
 Vulnerability scans and quality gates prevent insecure code from reaching production.

-Maturity and Continuous Improvement
+Maturity and continuous improvement

-Paytia's commitment to continuous security enhancement and operational excellence
+Paytia's commitment to continuous security enhancement and operational excellence.

 Continuous Monitoring

-24×7 managed detection and response by Fortra ensures real-time threat visibility.
+24x7 managed detection and response by Fortra ensures real-time threat visibility.

 Governance